nlphotonics/spectrogram-with-notes/readme.md

 ## Tips

 - Use “audioread” function to import the audio file.
 Use “x = x(1:10*Fs,1);” to cut out the first 10 seconds of the sound.
 If the sound is two channel, only one channel is needed.
-- Use “highpass” “lowpass” “bandpass” function to pick up your interested frequencies and eliminate irrelevant ones, e.g. the drums.
+- Use “highpass” “lowpass” “bandpass” function to pick up your interested frequencies and eliminate irrelevant ones, e.g. the low-frequency drums.
 Use “sound(x,Fs)” to play the sound.

 - Use “spectrogram” function to perform the short-time Fourier transform.
 Check the Matlab documentation for setting the parameters.
 - Plot an initial spectrogram to find your interested frequency range, set “fmin” and “fmax” for the range of reference lines of notes.